Terms and Conditions: Adult Courses

 • Extra nights can be purchased from Spark before or after the course.
 Check in times must be arranged ahead of time for these.
 The Saturday night post (not before) the course has a special rate, called flexi night.
 Check out must be done before 10.30 on this day in order to allow time for cleaning of the room for new guests.

 • All students staying in Spark accommodation are required to pay a 50€ deposit on arrival which will be returned to the student on departure, providing there is no damage to the accommodation and the keys are returned before leaving.
-If students loose their keys, this amount to replace the keys would be taken from the deposit.
+If students lose their keys, this amount to replace the keys would be taken from the deposit.

 • Students will be fully responsible for any damage in any accommodation or building or damage to objects/machines which resulted from misuse or negligence.
 If the damage amounted to more than 50€, the student would be charged for the amount above that of their 50€ deposit.
 Students will not be held responsible for any breakages in the accommodation that result from general wear and tear but to ensure we are aware of what happened students must inform us of any breakage as soon as you can.